 - Practical skills for motivating children to be their best

-- How to help children both spot and learn from their mistakes, without you pointing them out
+- How to help children both spot and learn from their mistakes

 - Typical obstacles that prevent children from learning and progressing – and how to remove them

-- How to set realistic goals for each child
+- How to know what is realistic to expect from each child

 - New language skills for improving outcomes

 - Tried and tested ways to prevent and manage difficult behaviour

 - How to create an environment in which not only the child but the whole family flourishes